akintoluvic/vue3-html5-drag-and-drop/ZOUTLINE.md

 ## Conclusion

 We have successfully implemented drag and drop functionality in our app.
 You can now drag and drop the `WelcomeItem` components around.
 You can find the complete code for this project [here]().
+To learn more about the HTML5 drag and drop API, you can check out the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API).

+## Next Steps

   ### Issues